 Dogs have two types of sweat glands: merocrine glands (similar to human sweat glands) and apocrine glands.
 Merocrine glands are not widely distributed as they are in people but are mostly found in the paw pads.
 Sweating through their paws helps dogs cool down, at least a little.
 The apocrine glands are located throughout the body, and these also produce sweat in dogs, but this type of sweat doesn’t serve a cooling function.
 Rather, apocrine sweat contains pheromones, which are scent cues that convey information about the dog and help dog-to-dog communication.

 The major way in which your dog cools down is through panting.
-This is his primary means of thermoregulation (an animal’s ability to keep his body temperature within safe boundaries).
-When your dog needs to cool down, his tongue may hang out of his mouth and his breathing will speed up.
+This is their primary means of thermoregulation (an animal’s ability to keep thei body temperature within safe boundaries).
+When your dog needs to cool down, their tongue may hang out of their mouth and their breathing will speed up.
 Dogs have a typical resting respiratory rate of 15 to 30 breaths per minute, but this rate can get significantly faster when panting.
 Panting moves the hot air in and out, and that airflow increases moisture evaporation from the mouth, mucous membranes of the nasal passages, and lungs.
 This effectively cools the body from the inside out.

 Dogs have another interesting and unique way to help them cool down and this is through a process called vasodilation, where the blood actually seeks to cool itself.
 The process involves the blood vessels expanding and rising toward the skin level where the external air can then cool the blood before it returns to the heart.
 Vasodilation occurs mostly in the face and ears.